-As indicated above, participants who do not complete a particular scheduled visit within the allowable window, but then complete the next scheduled visit (including any required make-up procedures that were missed), will not be considered retained for the missed visit.
+As indicated above, participants who do not complete a particular scheduled visit within the allowable window, but then complete the next scheduled visit (including any required makeup procedures that were missed), will not be considered retained for the missed visit.
 However, they will be considered retained for the next scheduled visit.
 Thus retention rates can fluctuate over time and across visits.
+Importantly, retention shortfalls can be made up by ensuring that participants return for their next scheduled visit after missing a visit.